Squinted Spotlight Synthetic Aperture Radar (SAR) Image Formation

 This example shows how to simulate and develop Squint mode Spotlight SAR processing leveraging a LFM signal in an airborne data collection scenario.
 The example also demonstrates image generation from the received signal via modified range migration algorithm to handle the effect due to squint.

-Soumekh, M., 1999.
-Synthetic Aperture Radar Signal Processing with MATLAB algorithms.
-John Wiley & Sons, Inc.
+Soumekh, M. Synthetic Aperture Radar Signal Processing with MATLAB Algorithms.
+John Wiley & Sons, 1999.

 Range Migration Algorithm